jonboulle/dahoam-workshop/README.md

 ## Simulate an API server failure

 The API server is the service running on cluster that the kubectl tool, and other clients, interacts with.
-It runs in the kube-system namespace, so lets get information on this service.
+It runs in the kube-system namespace, so let's get information on this service.

 ```
 kubectl get pods --namespace=kube-system